DimensionDev/Mask-Docs/docs/web3/hooks.md

 </NetworkContextProvider>
 ```

-In the contexted component `PluginComponent`, we don't have to use Web3 hooks with `NetworkPluginID.PLUGIN_EVM` anymore.
+In the contexted component `<PluginComponent />`, we don't have to use Web3 hooks with `NetworkPluginID.PLUGIN_EVM` anymore.
 It always reaches EVM data til another `NetworkPluginID` is given.

 ```ts
 function PluginComponent({ expectedPluginID }: { expectedPluginID: NetworkPluginID }) {